What Happens If I Do Not Get a Regular Dental Checkup?

 5. Aging & Wear & Tear

 As we age, our dental health changes too; enamel wears away with age leaving us more prone to developing cavities and gum disease – both of which increase our chances of experiencing painful episodes related to tooth sensitivity.
-In addition, everyday wear & tear on our teeth from brushing too hard or using abrasive products can accelerate these issues even more, so it’s important to practice good dental hygiene habits now in order to avoid future problems later on down the road!
+In addition, everyday wear & tear on our teeth from brushing too hard or using abrasive products can accelerate these issues even more, so it’s important to practice good dental hygiene habits now to avoid future problems later on down the road!

 Final Words